Guillermo Barros Schelotto: Boca Juniors

 On 1 March 2016, Barros Schelotto signed with his former club Boca Juniors.

 With Barros Schelotto at the helm, Boca reached the semi-finals of the 2016 Copa Libertadores, and won the 2016–17 Argentine Primera División despite many issues, including club legend Carlos Tevez's exit with a multi-million-dollar deal to Shanghai Shenhua.
 Barros Schelotto's Boca also won the 2017–18 Argentine Primera División.

 Despite the back-to-back league titles, the club lost the 2018 Copa Libertadores finals against rivals River Plate, and a few days later Boca Juniors president Daniel Angelici decided not to extend his contract.

 LA Galaxy

 On 2 January 2019, MLS side LA Galaxy named Barros Schelotto as their new head coach.
 On 29 October 2020, Barros Schelotto was relieved of his duties as head coach.

 Paraguay national team

-On 20 October 2021, Paraguayan Football Association named Barros Schelotto as their new manager of the Paraguay national football team.
+On 20 October 2021, the Paraguayan Football Association named Barros Schelotto as the new manager of the Paraguay national football team.
 On 16 September 2023, Barros Schelotto was relieved of his duties as manager, four days after a 1–0 loss in a South America's World Cup qualifying match against Venezuela.

+Vélez Sarsfield

+On March 18, 2025, he was named head coach of Vélez Sarsfield.